 This was utilized for many years before the operating room was made available for caesarean section was made safer.

 When did they stop using chainsaws in childbirth?

 Even if chainsaws were invented originally for childbirth, they eventually posed risks for mothers who experienced bladder injury and long-term walking difficulty after such a procedure.

 Symphysiotomy became less common in the late 20th century, after the decline in maternal death statistics of caesarian section brought about by improvements and better clinical practices.

 Evolution of Chainsaws: The First Chainsaw Made for Wood Cutting

 However, it was easily replaced by the Gigli twisted wire too.
 It wasn’t long gone when people realized that the chainsaw model can be maximized out of the medical field.

 The first woodcutting chainsaw was invented by Stihl chainsaw company founder – Andreas Stihl.
-It’s also surprising for a lot of woodworkers to know that chainsaws were originally powered electrically, unlike the modern chainsaw we now have which runs on gasoline.
+It’s also surprising for a lot of woodworkers to know that chainsaws were originally powered electrically, unlike the modern chainsaw running on gasoline.